cubeta-io/cubeta-starter/readme.md

    translations <a href="#translations">(read more about it here)</a> so in this case this situation you'll need to define your project available locales in here
 4. `defaultLocale` : here define your default project locale

+<h2 id="gui">The Package Interface</h2>
+It is easy when you don't have to deal with the command line, so we've created an elegant interface to make your experience smoother. you can use it after installing the package by visiting the route `Your-Project-Domain/cubeta-starter`.
+This interface will work only on the local environment .

 **<h2 id="available-commands">Available Commands</h2>**